IanBurwell/IanBurwell.github.io/readme.md

 ### Content

-© Matthew Grey and himatt.com.
+© Christian Burwell and IanBurwell.com.
 Unauthorised use and/or duplication and adaptation of this material (all image formats, text and additional media files) without express and written permission from this site’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Matthew Grey and/or himatt.com with appropriate and specific direction to the original content.
+Excerpts and links may be used, provided that full and clear credit is given to Christian/Ian Burwell and/or IanBurwell.com with appropriate and specific direction to the original content.